How musicians and those in the music industry are faring in post-lockdown Shanghai

 He started playing bongos at age 6 and has loved them since.
 Joye, now 28, thinks Shanghai offers greater live music scope and entertainment business prospects than Hong Kong and Indonesia.

-In 2020, Joye left his teaching job at a private institute in Qingpu District, where he taught kids to play the drums.
+In the beginning of 2022, Joye left his teaching job at a private institute in Qingpu District, where he taught kids to play the drums.
 He now performs full-time for various bands and live performances.
 He and a few American musicians have formed Tequila Boombox, a jazz-and-Latin fusion band.
 They are currently working on an album.

 Tequila Boombox is like a ball of energy that swings, grooves, and rocks.
 It incorporates different styles into its music.
 When you arrive at the show, your feet begin to move, and your body follows.
 Anton Vittal, the band's guitarist, characterized their music as "before you know it, you're on the dance floor going crazy."